 ISO 45001:2018 Occupational Health and Safety

-The author of this article, Nikhil Unnikrishnan, is a Certified Green Belt in Lean Six Sigma Methodologies (CLSSGB) and also Certified Quality Process Analyst (CQPA).
+The author of this article, Nikhil Unnikrishnan, is a Certified Green Belt in Lean Six Sigma Methodologies (CLSSGB) and also a Certified Quality Process Analyst (CQPA).
 He is an Exemplar Global certified Lead Auditor for IATF 16949:2016.
 Mr. Unnikrishnan has extensive experience working on engineering development and management of research-based prototype off-road buggies and hybrid power vehicles leading some of them from concept to prototype build and terrain testing.

 What is ISO 45001?

 ISO 45001:2018 is the Occupational Health and Safety standard under the International Organization for Standardization (ISO) system of standards aimed to help organizations improve their employee safety, reduce workplace risks and create better, safer working conditions.
 Revision of the earlier standard, OHSAS 18001 that was released in 2007 began in March 2013 and came to fruition only in 2018.
-To bring the occupational health and safety standard under the ISO umbrella has been a long standing effort by various international bodies since the early 90s.
+To bring the occupational health and safety standard under the ISO umbrella has been a long-standing effort by various international bodies since the early 90s.
 Although the targeted date was for Oct 2016, the overwhelming response with more than 3000 comments included significant concerns from ILO.
 After resolving these comments, ISO formally released the ISO 45001:2018 standard in March 2018.
-Omnex is one of the first premier training organization to offer ISO 45001 training and consulting services globally.
+Omnex is one of the first premier training organizations to offer ISO 45001 training and consulting services globally.

 How is ISO 45001 different from OHSAS 18001?

-One of the greatest improvements across the ISO management system standards in recent times is the adoption of the High Level Structure (HLS).
+One of the greatest improvements across the ISO management system standards in recent times is the adoption of the High-Level Structure (HLS).
 Through the adoption of the Plan-Do-Check-Act framework (also known as Shewhart cycle or Deming Cycle), the ISO 45001 occupational health and safety standard can be easily integrated into your existing Management systems like ISO 9001:2015 or ISO 14001:2015 with much greater ease.
 If your organization does not already follow the requirements laid out by any such standard yet, then the Implementation of ISO 45001 can serve as a foundation for future implementation of such standards.

-The major change to ISO 45001 starts with how the OH&S standard is implemented to the organization’s context.
-Another significant change is the direct reference of the ownership of the OH&S under the organization’s ‘top management’.
+The major change to ISO 45001 starts with how the OH&S standard is implemented in the organization’s context.
+Another significant change is the direct reference of the ownership of the OH&S under the organization’s ‘top management.
 While consultation and participation of workers existed in the OHSAS 18001 standard, the definition of workers was broadened to include others such as contractors who perform work onsite.
 ISO 45001 also lays out requirements to evaluate how outsourced activities under the organization’s control are controlled.
 Through periodic reviews and evaluation of compliance mandated in the standard, it helps the organization meet the various legal obligations pertaining to the jurisdiction it belongs to.
 This will help address specific OH&S specific laws that may apply to the organization.
-Again, other key areas such as risk management, awareness, communication, emergency preparedness and continual improvement can easily be integrated with other standards such as the ISO 9001 Quality Management System or the ISO 14001 Environmental Management System.
+Again, other key areas such as risk management, awareness, communication, emergency preparedness, and continual improvement can easily be integrated with other standards such as the ISO 9001 Quality Management System or the ISO 14001 Environmental Management System.
 The informative annex behind the standard also provides useful guidelines to the subscribing organization on how to tailor the requirements to the organization’s processes.

 What are the benefits of ISO 45001 certification?

-For any organization, its people is its greatest resource.
+For any organization, its people are its greatest resource.
 Executive leadership of companies that understand this embrace the opportunities to improve health and safety at the workplace and continuously improve this aspect.
 This helps in not only attracting top talent but also retaining them.
-Poor health and safety management contribute to 4% of global GDP.
+Poor health and safety management contributes to 4% of global GDP.
 This translates to lost revenue for organizations through direct costs such as: